dylan-plummer/speed-counting/README.md

 Further testing is needed to see which method is better or if it is viable to combine them together for a multi-input network.

-By optimizing the input space with respect to a specific layer's activation we can visualize what specific kernels are looking for:
+By optimizing the input space with respect to a specific layer's activation we can visualize what each 3D convolution kernel is looking for:

 ![](demos/layers_vis.webp)